Cap26803/Water-Quality-Monitoring/README.md

 ## Implementation Details

-- Implementation Platform
+### Implementation Platform

+- **Frontend:**
--- Frontend: React.js is used for building the user interface of the platform.
+  - **React.js** is used for building the user interface of the platform.
 It provides a component-based architecture that enhances the development of interactive and dynamic web applications.

+- **Backend:**
--- Backend: Spring Boot is used for creating the backend services.
+  - **Spring Boot** is used for creating the backend services.
 It simplifies the development of production-ready applications with its embedded server and wide range of libraries.

+- **Database:**
--- Database: MySQL is utilized for managing and storing data.
+  - **MySQL** is utilized for managing and storing data.
 It is a reliable relational database management system that ensures data integrity and supports complex queries.

-- Programming Languages
+### Programming Languages

+- **JavaScript:**
--- JavaScript: Used for developing the frontend application with React.js.
+  - Used for developing the frontend application with React.js.

+- **Java:**
--- Java: Employed for developing the backend services using Spring Boot.
+  - Employed for developing the backend services using Spring Boot.

+- **SQL:**
--- SQL: Used for querying and managing data in MySQL.
+  - Used for querying and managing data in MySQL.

-- Packages and Libraries
+### Packages and Libraries

--- Frontend:
+#### Frontend

-∗ React.js: A JavaScript library for building user interfaces ∗ Axios: A promise-based HTTP client for making HTTP requests.
+- **React.js:** A JavaScript library for building user interfaces.
+- **Axios:** A promise-based HTTP client for making HTTP requests.

-∗ @fortawesome/fontawesome-free: A library for incorporating

-Font Awesome icons.
+- **@fortawesome/fontawesome-free:** A library for incorporating Font Awesome icons.

-∗ Chart.js: A library for creating responsive charts and graphs.
+- **Chart.js:** A library for creating responsive charts and graphs.

-∗ react-chartjs-2: A React wrapper for Chart.js to create charts in
+- **react-chartjs-2:** A React wrapper for Chart.js to create charts in React components.

-React components.

--- Backend:
+#### Backend

-∗ Spring Boot: A framework for building Java-based web applications with built-in support for embedded servers and RESTful
+- **Spring Boot:** A framework for building Java-based web applications with built-in support for embedded servers and RESTful services.

-services.

-∗ Spring Data JPA: Provides APIs and implementations for data
+- **Spring Data JPA:** Provides APIs and implementations for data access.

-access.

-∗ Spring Web: Provides features to build web applications, including RESTful applications using Spring MVC.
+- **Spring Web:** Provides features to build web applications, including RESTful applications using Spring MVC.

-∗ MySQL Connector/JDBC: A driver that enables Java applications to communicate with MySQL databases.
+- **MySQL Connector/JDBC:** A driver that enables Java applications to communicate with MySQL databases.

 ## Setup Instructions